The CIA Triad

 CIA_Triad

-As highlighted, what has not been very well established or discussed is the definition of “integrity.”
+As highlighted, the definition of “integrity” has not been very well established or discussed.
 If twenty different security experts were asked the definition of integrity, there would certainly be twenty different answers.

 Integrity is the confidence and certainty that the appropriate controls and workflow processes are in place to ensure the accuracy and consistency of data throughout its entire life cycle of operation.

-When there is a deviation to that data (i.e. change) and no checks and balances to determine if that change was authorized or not, that’s when we have integrity drift, and risk is introduced to the security posture of infrastructures.
+When there is a deviation to data (i.e. change) and no checks and balances to determine whether that change was authorized, integrity drift occurs, and risk is introduced to the security posture of infrastructures.

-One fundamental difference to delivering an integrity solution is that it must steer away from the traditional views that everything must be managed through the perspective of knowing and managing the bad to understand the good.
+One fundamental difference in delivering an integrity solution is that it must steer away from the traditional views that everything must be managed through the perspective of knowing and managing the bad to understand the good.
 This has and never will work.
-We must manage from a state of good or authorized change, whereby default, everything else is either a circumvented or malicious change(s)…it’s that simple.
+We must manage from a state of good or authorized change, whereby default, everything else is either a circumvented or malicious change.

 The analogous reference is our human bodies.
 Our bodies don’t have a list of all that is bad.
-Human bodies have white blood cells are a part of the immune system that protects the body from infection.
-These cells circulate throughout your body to respond to injury or illness by attacking any unknown organisms that enter your body.
-In software security speak…white blood cells are the baseline or integrity of the health of your infrastructure.
+Human bodies have white blood cells, which are a part of the immune system that protects the body from infection.
+These cells circulate throughout the body to respond to injury or illness by attacking any unknown organisms that enter it.
+In software security speak—white blood cells are the baseline or integrity of the health of your infrastructure.

 What is Integrity Management